hungrymonkey/another-challenges/README_EXPLANATION.md

 Data Structure: This problem overuses two operations: insert and neighbor lookup.
 In an unrealistic scenerio, this problem requires arbitary inserts in the middle of the array.
 Since memove is slow, a data structure can provide cheap inserts and neighbor transversal.

 Skip List: Since memmove is expensive for moving huge chucks of memmory, LinkedList has O(1) inserts.
 Neverless, linkedlist needs to be traversed linearly.
-LinkedList needs to be O(nlogn) or faster.
+LinkedList needs to be O(logn) or faster to have an overall performance of O(nlogn).
 A Skip List is essentially a binary searched linkedlist.

 BST: BST can be walked in either order.
 Inserts have a reasonable log n time.
 Therefore, time complexity is more likely O(nlogn).